jarco0204/inverte-client-react-v1/README.md

-### This is the final Full-stack project for CS3100
+### This is the final Front-end project for CS3100 taught by Dr.Soares.

 ## API
 An Express back-end that handles routes to:

+## Installed packages

 ## Client